 Boost customer satisfaction

-When retailers use demand planning, they’re able to ensure higher order fulfillment which, in turn, boosts customer satisfaction.
+When retailers use demand planning, they’re able to ensure higher order fulfilment which, in turn, boosts customer satisfaction.

 If you don’t execute demand planning consistently, you run the risk of mismatching your inventory with your demand and disappointing your customers.